Kihyun11/MoonNet/README.md

 results = model.train(data='Users/data.yaml', epochs=12, imgsz=928)
 ```

+### Training and Testing

+Once the setting is done, training and testing can be made.
-Clear explanations and guide lines for the training using python code are availabe via 'YOLOV8.ipynb' file in the repository.
+Clear explanations and guide lines for the training using python code are availabe via 'YOLOv8_test.ipynb' file in the repository.